-Figure.
-Diagram of high-level WDQMS webtool architecture
+Figure 9.1 Diagram of high-level WDQMS webtool architecture

-The evolution of the WDQMS takes place under the guidance of the Task Team on the WDQMS (TT-WDQMS) and participating centres nominate a representative to the task team.INFCOM.
+The evolution of the WDQMS takes place under the guidance of INFCOM.
 Any NWP centre willing to contribute to WDQMS can become a WQMC.
 The Technical Specifications for WIGOS Quality Monitoring Centres (WIGOS Technical Report No. 2022-1), maintained by INFCOM, specifies the file exchange format and other aspects of operational coordination.

 10. Guidance on the implementation of attributes specific to WIGOS component observing systems